 Terms Governing Use:

-The series also consists of subject files and photographs on Bank's activities in the 1970s and 1980s.
-Interesting topics of subject files include grand opening ceremonies of Barnett Bank of Miami Beach in 1975, memories album from 1975 to 1980, and certificates of appreciation from Metropolitan Dade County.
+The collection also contains subject files and photographs on the bank's activities in the 1970s and 1980s.
+The subject files include grand opening ceremonies of Barnett Bank of Miami Beach in 1975, memories album from 1975 to 1980, and certificates of appreciation from Metropolitan Dade County.